e2eSolutionArchitect/academy/masterclass/aws/series/readme.md

 ## IMPORTANT
 - The workshops are purely hands-on practice sessions
 - Candidates will be using their own AWS accounts and building the solution
 - The major part of the workshop is screen sharing, whiteboarding, designing, and building the solution.
-There is no separate study material.
+There is no separate study material
 - Like an organization's assignment, the candidates will be doing their research, exploring things to build the solution
 - Instructor will guide candidates and show directions to design and build use cases